Mobile journalism is a form of digital storytelling where the primary device used for creating and editing images, audio

 What does mobile journalism look and sound like in practice?

 Photography: In 2017, Time Magazine published ‘Firsts’– a series of 46 portraits of women who were first in their field.
-The series was shot on an iPhone and the Portuguese photographer behind the lens, Louisa Dorr, explains how she approached this ground-breaking project in this video (note: it’s in Portuguese):
+The series was shot on an iPhone and the Brazilian photographer behind the lens, Louisa Dorr, explains how she approached this ground-breaking project in this video (note: it’s in Portuguese):

 Radio: Smartphones have been used by radio journalists for over a decade as a recording device.
 The arrival of audio editing apps around 2011 meant radio reporters could also do modest edits and mixes before filing their stories, and some radio journalists – like Neal Augustein at WTOP in the US – got rid of larger recording devices altogether.